usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 ```
 or
 ```
-kgtk generate_mediawiki_jsons OPTIONS < input.tsv
+kgtk generate-mediawiki-jsons OPTIONS < input.tsv
 ```

-The `generate_mediawiki_jsons` doesn't write to standard output.
+The `generate-mediawiki-jsons` doesn't write to standard output.
 Instead, it creates a `.jsonl` file with prefix and numbering.
 You can specify the prefix of the output file with `-pr prefix` option.
 The default prefix is `kgtk`.
 The numbering start with `0` and roughly after reading 1000 lines of the kgtk file, the numbering will increase.
 With a kgtk file with 1500 lines, by default two files `kgtk0.jsonl` and `kgtk1.jsonl` will be generated.

 The following tsv file is a minimal sample `input.tsv` file.